Jobs and the Economy

 While the numbers may show that we are no longer in a recession, the reality on the ground is quite different.
 There are still far too many individuals seeking work or are underemployed.
 Democrats and Republicans need to come together to focus on the American people's number one priority – creating jobs.

 CREATING AMERICAN JOBS

-In addition, Congresswoman Kaptur believes in leading example.
-Kaptur is a champion of eliminating eliminate loopholes in the Buy America Act to ensure that Congress buys American made products when it procures products from the private sector.
+In addition, Congresswoman Kaptur believes in leading by example.
+Kaptur is a champion of eliminating loopholes in the Buy America Act to ensure that Congress buys American made products when it procures products from the private sector.
 The bill also ends Buy America waivers for products that utilize an official insignia of the House, Senate, or Congress.
 If Congress is going to spend taxpayer dollars then it should support American workers.

 STOPPING THE OUTSOURCING OF AMERICAN JOBS

 Unbalanced trade agreements such as the North American Free Trade Agreement (NAFTA) send American jobs overseas.
 Congresswoman Kaptur has consistently fought against these unfair agreements and will continue to fight against them in the future.

 Beyond that, the U.S. should renegotiate trade agreements that do not give the American worker a fair chance in the global marketplace.